earth-mover/icechunk/docs/docs/spec.md

 1. List the object store prefix `refs/branch.$BRANCH_NAME/` to obtain the latest branch file in the sequence.
 Due to the encoding of the sequence number, this should be the _first file_ in lexicographical order.
 1. Read the branch file JSON contents to obtain the snapshot ID.
-1. Use the shapshot ID to fetch the snapshot file.
+1. Use the snapshot ID to fetch the snapshot file.
 1. Fetch desired attributes and values from arrays.

 #### From Tag

 1. Read the tag file found at `refs/tag.$TAG_NAME/ref.json` to obtain the snapshot ID.
-1. Use the shapshot ID to fetch the snapshot file.
+1. Use the snapshot ID to fetch the snapshot file.
 1. Fetch desired attributes and values from arrays.

 ### Write New Snapshot